cm226/mealie-auto-tagger/README.md

-# Mealie auto label
+# Mealie auto tagger

-Mealie auto label is a mealie add-on for automatically labeling items added to shopping lists.
+Mealie auto tagger is a mealie add-on for automatically labeling items added to shopping lists.

 ## Configuration